Pakistan national cricket team: Under Misbah-ul-Haq

 Against the South Africa cricket team in 2013 tour, they were badly whitewashed by the Proteas by 3–0 (3).
 In first Test, they were bowled out for 49, the worst in their history.
-That was considered to be worst performance against top side.
+That was considered to be worst performance against top team.
 At the same year, they also got their second defeat to Zimbabwe when Pakistan toured for two match Test series.
 The series was drawn 1–1.
 In early 2014, against Sri Lanka who toured UAE for 3 match series, Pakistan were down 1–0 after two match.
 In the final match, the first four days went nowhere until the early fifth day when Pakistan managed to bowl out the Sri Lankan cricket team for 214 and were asked to chase 301 in last two and a half session.
 Pakistan chased it down in 57.3 overs, the fastest chase in Test cricket history.

 Another greatest performance from Pakistan is when they whitewashed the touring Australian cricket team.
 After beating Pakistan 1–0 in T20Is and 3–0 in ODIs, Pakistan were doubtful to win a two match Test series against the tourist.
 However, Pakistan won the matches by 221 runs and 356 runs.
 The win in the second Test was their highest winning margin against any opposition in their history.
 Also in the same match, Misbah equaled the then fastest Test match century off 56 deliveries.

 Against New Zealand, who toured Pakistan for 3 Test match series.
 After winning the first Test, Misbah became Pakistan's most successful Test captain win 15 wins, taking over Imran Khan and Javed Miandad's joint 14 win record.
 The series went to draw 1–1 (3).

 Another moment for Pakistan under Misbah was when Pakistan toured Sri Lanka and defeated them in three match Test series.
 There, it was the first time Pakistan defeat Sri Lanka in Sri Lanka after 9 years.
 And when England toured UAE for three match Test series, Pakistan defeated them 2–0 (3).
 As a result, they climbed to No.2 in Test rankings, also after 9 years.